Three ways to overcome emotional eating:

-It’s understandable that in the current environment, many of us are experiencing heightened feelings of stress, uncertainty, and anxiety.
-This might be the result of financial pressures, fear for our own health or the health of loved ones, and uncertainties around the future.
+This might result from financial pressures, fear for our health or the health of loved ones, and uncertainties around the future.

 It’s important to remember that it can take our brain a long time to lay down the habit pathway associated with emotional eating, so understandably it will take us time and practice to undo this.

-Have you ever found yourself in a situation where you’ve finished a meal and not remembered actually eating the food?
-You’re not alone – many of us are focused on something else when we eat, so the act of eating is done on autopilot.
+Have you ever found yourself in a situation where you’ve finished a meal and not remembered eating the food?
+You’re not alone – many of us are focused on something else when we eat, so eating is done on autopilot.

 The first step to mindful eating is to remove distractions at mealtimes.
-If we’re preoccupied with our surroundings, such as the TV, our mobile phone, driving, or work, it’s difficult to focus on the process of eating entirely.
+If we’re preoccupied with our surroundings, such as the TV, mobile phone, driving, or work, it’s challenging to focus on eating entirely.

 Engage your senses